Sculptures and reliefs from live rock 🢔 Rock cut architecture and sculptures 🢔 Architectural wonders 🢔 Categories of wonders

 Sea side plains around Mahabalipuram are dotted with enormous boulders and hillocks of diorite – extremely hard igneous rock.
-In the times of Pallava dynasty – in the late 7th – 8th century – artists created numerous amazing, bold artworks in this material – as if it was soft as a cheese.
+In the times of the Pallava dynasty – in the late 7th – 8th century – artists created numerous amazing, bold artworks in this material – as if it was soft as a cheese.

 To the south, in Mahabalipuram, next to the famous Shore Temple is another "tiger temple" – smaller, unfinished structure.
 There are guesses that this smaller sculptural group was a testing ground for the magnificent Yali Mandapam.

-India is seventh largest country of world by area, and, naturally such a large area contains huge amount of exciting attractions…
+India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

-Wondermondo considers that India is the second richest centre of architectural heritage in the world after Europe and maybe no single country of the world can match it in this respect.
+Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

 The huge temples of Tamil Nadu are justifiably famous.
 Through history and forty-four original photographs, this book explains how the temples came to be and what their statuary symbolizes.
 The book also paints a picture of what life was like in the civilizations that built them.

 Built in 700 CE by the famous Pallava king Rajasimha, Mahabalipuram is a unique monument where art form combines with religion and legends.
 Also known as Mamallapuram, it showcases the best of Tamil art and architecture.
 The beauty of the monument is further enhanced by its location on the shores of the Bay of Bengal, the latter significantly influencing the creations.
-Part of the prestigious Monumental Legacy series, this book presents a graphic account of the site and its monuments-mandapas (cave temples), rathas (chariots), open air bas-reliefs, and structural temples.
+Part of the prestigious Monumental Legacy series, this book presents a graphic account of the site and its monuments-mandapas (cave temples), rathas (chariots), open-air bas-reliefs, and structural temples.